-At Modestas Law, we have appeared in more than 875 Illinois bankruptcy cases in the last 15 years.
+At Modestas Law, we have appeared in more than 900 Illinois bankruptcy cases over almost 20 years.
 Those cases include:

-Based on his experience, Illinois bankruptcy attorney Saul Modestas also has been retained as an expert witness in the field of bankruptcy law and has given testimony on bankruptcy law under oath.
+Based on his experience, Illinois bankruptcy attorney Saul Modestas also has been retained as an expert witness multiple times in the field of bankruptcy law and has given testimony on bankruptcy law under oath.

 We handle several different types of bankruptcy, all of which are governed by the U.S. Bankruptcy Code.
 Our bankruptcy practice includes Chapter 7, Chapter 13, and Chapter 11 bankruptcies.